Start9Labs/documentation/site/source/support/faq/faq-lightning.rst

 --------------------------------------
 The commitment fees are automatically negotiated every few blocks with your peer.
 They are on chain txs like all channel closes but they are not broadcast until you attempt to close the channel.

-What would happen if I shut down an Embassy that is running a Lightning node with open channels?
+What would happen if I shut down StartOS while it is running a Lightning node with open channels?
 ------------------------------------------------------------------------------------------------
 It is REALLY IMPORTANT to understand that if Lightning services are shut off for long periods of time (several days or more) it is possible for your peers to cheat you out of money.
 If you are not prepared to LOSE ALL THE MONEY IN YOUR CHANNELS, KEEP YOUR NODE RUNNING.
 That said, malicious actors on the network right now are probably sparse, and you may choose to only open channels with friends that may be a lot nicer to you if your node is not active.